wcordeiro/Data-Representation-and-Querying/final-project/README.md

 ## Example Entry

-With this API, you can get the information returned in JSON or XML format using the GET method at the following URL:
+With this API, you can get the information returned in JSON (default) or XML format using the GET method at the following URL:

 `` http://galwaycitybeaches.com/beaches/[name] `` where the name section requires the user input.